RedHatSatellite/satellite-clone/docs/cloning.md

  **Important Notes:**

+  - The playbook will update the cloned Satellite hostname to match the hostname of the original Satellite from which the backup is generated.
   - DHCP, DNS, and TFTP will be disabled during the install to avoid configuration errors.
 If you want to use provisioning on the cloned Satellite, you will have to manually re-enable these settings.
   - The playbook will reset the admin password to "changeme".
   - The playbook installs Satellite and may may take a while to complete.